vasusen-code/SaveRestrictedContentBot/README.md

 Deploy your bot on `heroku`

-- Star the repo, and fork it
+- Star the repo, and fork it in desktop mode
 - create app in heroku
 - go to settings of app>> config vars>> add all variables
 - add buildpacks